Gryffinclaw Solutions

 Over the years, AI has become more and more powerful in its ability to help developers with their code, allowing them to code more efficiently and effectively than ever before.
 It is a great tool that, if used correctly, can help aid in prototypes of projects and help put the finishing touches on an HTML website.
 With this article, you will learn how to use AI effectively to improve your HTML projects.

 When using AI as an assistant for coding, it is important to use it in the appropriate circumstances.
-We want to make it clear that we do not support using AI to all of the coding by itself.
+We want to make it clear that we do not support using AI to do all of the coding by itself.
 This is a bad practice as you will not learn from the coding process.
 AI does not think like humans and will arrange the code in a way that may not be optimal for any experienced developer.
 On top of that, having AI do all the work for you would be considered cheating.
 Work with your teacher and figure out the best way to use AI for your project.
-And trust us, any experienced teacher or developer will know if you used the AI make all of your website.
+And trust us, any experienced teacher or developer will know if you used the AI to make all of your website.
 Here are some "Do's" and "Don't's" when using AI coding assistance:

-Do's Don't's
+βœ… Do's ❌ Don't's

 Ask the AI for help when you are stuck on something Have the AI write all of the code for you